shihab2004/django-template-link-replace-regx/README.md

 # How to Use
 1. Run the script.
-2. Input the Html File
+2. Input the Html File Path.
 3. Input all possible Static directory path one by one.
-Example: `1. assets/css  2. js  3. media/img`
+Example: `1. assets/css  2. js  3. media/img`.
-4. Done
+4. Done.